junaid-mahmood/ForeverPages/README.md

 # ForeverPages

-ForeverPages is a web-based application that allows users to upload images or text, organize them in boxes, and search for specific content—essentially a dynamic, interactive bulletin board for the internet.
-Built with simplicity and efficiency in mind, it combines a Node.js backend with a responsive frontend for smooth user experiences across devices.
+ForeverPages is a web-based application that allows users to upload images or text, organize them in boxes, and search for specific content.

+#Its a bulletin board for the internet.

 ## Features